A Secret Smoke

 Hello everyone.
 Praise the Lord!

-I was at our hospice an a beautiful Saturday with an odd couple.
+I was at our hospice and a beautiful Saturday with an odd couple.
 The patient was an older Hispanic man that had spent the last thirty-six years behind bars in the Texas prison system.
 And a tall pretty middle-aged Danish lady.

-He was released from prison two years ago and never smoke the whole time he was there.
+He was released from prison two years ago and never smoked the whole time he was there.
 When he was released from prison, his sister gave him some cigarettes to give to his prison buddies.
 He smoked some of them and he found out that he liked to smoke.

 That is how he got the lung cancer that is now killing him.
 But he now wanted to smoke.
 The problem was he was confined to a bed.
 I could roll him out to the garden, but not all of the way to designated smoking area.